jochenchrist/spring-boot-access-logs-demo/README.md

 How to enable Tomcat's access logs with Spring Boot and write them encoded as JSON to stdout.

-With Spring Boot, access logs can be enabled with `server.tomcat.accesslog.enabled`, but this writes the access logs to a temporary file.
+With Spring Boot, access logs could be enabled with `server.tomcat.accesslog.enabled`, but this writes the access logs to a temporary file.

 In a containerized or cloud-native environments, logs [are collected from stdout and forwarded to a log collector, such as Elasticsearch](https://www.innoq.com/de/blog/logging-mit-docker-und-elasticsearch/).